Karna – Heinously Cast Aside at Birth

 She recalled that glorious yet fateful day in her youth, a few years before her marriage to King Pandu.
 Then, she was lovingly called Pritha in her father’s home.

-Pritha received a magical mantra from Sage Durvasa as a gift for the excellent service she rendered during his stay at her father, Kunti Bhoja’s palace in Kunti Rashtra.
+Pritha had received a magical mantra from Sage Durvasa as a gift for the excellent service she rendered during his stay at her father, Kunti Bhoja’s, palace in Kunti Rashtra.
 Pleased with her diligence and patience, the sage had taught her the mantra that could summon any divine being she desired.
 The sage had also warned her, “Once invoked, you cannot revoke the powerful effects of this shloka.
 So use it judiciously.
 You will need it in the future.”

 She took the help of her two personal maids, Mansi and Antara, who were also her closest companions.
 They created a secluded spot on a little, isolated island located in the middle of the river.
-When the preparations were done, Mansi and Antara moved away giving Pritha the privacy she needed to fulfil her desire.
-When alone, she chanted the mantra thinking of the brilliant Sun God.
+When the preparations were done, Mansi and Antara moved away, giving Pritha the privacy she needed to fulfil her desire.
+When alone, she chanted the mantra, thinking of the brilliant Sun God.

 In a flash, a handsome divine being stood next to her.
 The ravishing god’s eyes were filled with love and lust for her.
-The rhythmic sound of the gently-flowing river beneath, the sensuous feel of the zephyr brushing against her skin, the cooing of the birds, the heady fragrance of the myriad-hued flowers, the soft shadow of the surrounding dense trees, and her own beating heart enhanced the love in the air.
+The rhythmic sound of the gently flowing river beneath, the sensuous feel of the zephyr brushing against her skin, the cooing of the birds, the heady fragrance of the myriad-hued flowers, the soft shadow of the surrounding dense trees, and her own beating heart enhanced the love in the air.

 Suddenly, she panicked.
 She wanted to tell him that it was a mistake to have summoned him; that she was not ready for this.
 But she couldn’t because she was also in the throes of lust.
-She realized the importance of Sage Durvasa’s warning regarding the power of this mantra.
+She realised the importance of Sage Durvasa’s warning regarding the power of this mantra.
 But it was too late to undo her action.

 When the mist of ecstasy cleared, she found herself holding the fruit of the godly union, her firstborn.
 Yes, he was her son, and he was beautiful.
 He was born with magical armour and earrings attached to his body known as the Kavacha-Kundala, divine gifts from his heavenly father, the Sun God.

 Pritha looked at Surya and asked, her face filled with excited anticipation, “Will he become an emperor?”
+This impulsive question, she realised, reflected her deepest desires.

 Surya said with sadness, “No, my dear girl.
 Even though he is destined to be a demigod and a powerful, almost undefeatable warrior, he will never be an emperor.”

 Kunti was horrified.
-Kunti was ambitious and she had always dreamed of being the mother of a powerful king.
+Kunti was ambitious, and she had always dreamed of being the mother of a powerful king.
 Before she could ask Surya any more questions, he left her and returned to his heavenly home.
 He had fulfilled the summons.

-She again looked down at her firstborn and this time, she was more perplexed with worry than happy or excited.
+She again looked down at her firstborn, and this time, she was more perplexed with worry than happy or excited.
 What could she do with the baby?
 How can she look after him?
 Would society accept him?
 More importantly, would she be able to marry into a respectable Kshatriya family and bear sons who would go on to become emperors?

-Tears of remorse welled up in her eyes as she realized the import of her rash actions, and unwittingly, she cried out in grief and panic.
+Tears of remorse welled up in her eyes as she realised the import of her rash actions, and unwittingly, she cried out in grief and panic.
 Hearing her cries, Mansi and Antara came rushing to her side and were awed and horrified in equal measure to see Pritha holding the beautiful, smiling baby in her hands.
 Both of them immediately understood the impact of their friend’s action.

-Not only had Pritha delivered an illegitimate child flouting all social norms, but she also put her future and that of the little one in jeopardy.
+Not only had Pritha delivered an illegitimate child, flouting all social norms, but she also put her future and that of the little one in jeopardy.
 She was faced with a terrible dilemma.
 Should she choose her future or her son?
-Mansi was Pritha’s voice of reason whereas Antara was the voice of the heart.
+Mansi was Pritha’s voice of reason, whereas Antara was the voice of the heart.
 The two friends tried their best to help Pritha out of her dilemma.

 Mansi asked, “If you choose your son, would you have the courage to stand up against society and bring him up on your own?
 Who would marry a girl with an illegitimate child?
 Moreover, would your son be respected in our society?”